ivantm24/Interview-Task3/README.md

 results from running Main on my 2015 MacBook Pro running in debug mode through Intellij IDEA:

-Searching for names that start with '' returned 399287 results and took 55ms Searching for names that start with 'A' returned 12721 results and took 1ms Searching for names that start with 'B' returned 39652 results and took 4ms Searching for names that start with 'Ba' returned 8584 results and took 0ms Searching for names that start with 'Jo' returned 2199 results and took 0ms Searching for names that start with 'Smi' returned 475 results and took 0ms Searching for names that start with 'Bra' returned 2363 results and took 0ms Searching for names that start with 'P' returned 20481 results and took 1ms Searching for names that start with 'Perkins' returned 234 results and took 0ms
+Searching for names that start with '' returned 600001 results and took 42115 micro-seconds Searching for names that start with 'A' returned 19728 results and took 1661 micro-seconds Searching for names that start with 'B' returned 55608 results and took 3947 micro-seconds Searching for names that start with 'Ba' returned 12348 results and took 756 micro-seconds Searching for names that start with 'Jo' returned 12864 results and took 828 micro-seconds Searching for names that start with 'Smi' returned 7788 results and took 500 micro-seconds Searching for names that start with 'Bra' returned 2844 results and took 168 micro-seconds Searching for names that start with 'P' returned 29388 results and took 2010 micro-seconds Searching for names that start with 'Perkins' returned 528 results and took 46 micro-seconds

 If you have any issues getting started or questions please don't hesistate to reach out to me.
 I am happy to also help you setup this project in Intellij and walk you through how to run it.